scipy-conference/scipy_proceedings/papers/antoine_dujardin/antoine_dujardin.rst

 Acceleration: getting the best out of NumPy
 -------------------------------------------

 The expansion/aggregation step presented in Equation (:ref:`eq:intro`) was originally the most computation intensive part of the application, representing the vast majority of the computation time.
 The original implementation was processing each :math:`I_j(q, \phi)` image one after the other and aggregating the results.
-This resulted in taking 424 milliseconds per image using NumPy :cite:`Oliphant2006,vanderWalt2011` functions and slightly better performances using Numba :cite:`Lam2015`.
-As we illustrate in this section, rewriting this critical step allowed us to gain a factor of 40 in its speed, without any other libraries or tools.
+This resulted in taking 424 milliseconds per image using NumPy :cite:`Oliphant2006,vanderWalt2011` functions and a slightly better performance using Numba :cite:`Lam2015`.
+As we illustrate in this section, rewriting this critical step allowed us to gain a factor of 40 in speed, without any other libraries or tools.
 The tests were performed on a node of Cori Haswell.

 Let us start by simplifying Equation (:ref:`eq:intro`).
-The integral corresponds to the correlation over of :math:`I_j(q, \phi)` and :math:`I_j(q', \phi)`.
-Thanks to the Convolution Theorem :cite:`Arfken1985`, we have
+The integral corresponds to the correlation over :math:`I_j(q, \phi)` and :math:`I_j(q', \phi)`.
+Thanks to the convolution theorem :cite:`Arfken1985`, we have

 .. math::
    :label: eq:fourier

    C_2(q, q', \Delta\phi) = \frac{1}{2 \pi N} \sum_{j=1}^N \mathcal{F}^{-1}[\mathcal{F}[I_j(q, \phi)] \overline{\mathcal{F}[I_j(q', \phi)]}],

 where :math:`\mathcal{F}` represents the Fourier transform over :math:`\phi`.
-The inverse Fourier transform being linear, we can get it outside of the sum, and on the left side.
+The inverse Fourier transform being linear, we can get it outside the sum, and on the left side.
 For the simplicity of the argument, we also neglect all coefficients.

 Using :math:`\psi` as the equivalent of :math:`\phi` in the Fourier transform and :math:`A_j(q, \psi)` as a shorthand for :math:`\mathcal{F}[I_j(q, \phi)]`, we have: